Chart Color Schemes

 Durack has seen below average employment performance when compared to national benchmarks

 Durack has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 5.1% in the past year, with an estimated employment growth of 4.0%.
+The unemployment rate in Durack as of September 2025 was 5.1%, with an estimated employment growth of 4.0% over the past year.
+This is compared to Greater Brisbane's unemployment rate of 4.0%.

-However, professional & technical services were under-represented at 4.8%, compared to Greater Brisbane's 8.9%.
-Employment opportunities locally appeared limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.0% and labour force increased by 3.2%, reducing the unemployment rate by 0.8 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-State-level data to 25-Nov-25 showed Queensland employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 projected a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Durack's employment mix suggested local employment should increase by 6.0% over five years and 13.1% over ten years, based on simple weighting extrapolation for illustrative purposes.
+However, professional & technical services are under-represented at 4.8% compared to Greater Brisbane's 8.9%.
+Between September 2024 and September 2025, Durack saw employment levels increase by 4.0% and labour force grow by 3.2%, causing the unemployment rate to fall by 0.8 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate of 0.5 percentage points.
+National employment forecasts from May-25 suggest that over five years, national employment is expected to expand by 6.6%.
+Over ten years, this expansion is projected to reach 13.7%.
+Applying these projections to Durack's employment mix suggests local employment should increase by 6.0% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment